Skip to Content

 Georgia has its own law specific to protecting whistleblowers, the Georgia Whistleblowers Act (GWA).
 Employees in Georgia who report misdeeds such as abuse, waste, or fraud by a public employer such as a state agency or governing body are entitled to protection under GWA.

-To prove it, the employee must demonstrate that:
+To prove a claim, the employee must show:

-- He suffered retaliation or another adverse employment action.
+• He experienced retaliation or another adverse action.

-- There is a causal connection between the substance of his complaint and the action taken against him.
+• A causal connection exists between the complaint and the action taken against him.

 Here are some important considerations regarding this law.
 Whistleblowers must take care to only report actual misdeeds, not concerns about possible misdeeds.
 A whistleblower might have been asked to participate in an activity that violates the law or a state regulation, and by refusing, may suffer retaliation.
 That’s a violation of the GWA.
 Employers cannot adopt any policy that stops or prevents employees from disclosing information about some form of wrongdoing.